tencentyun/intlcloud-documents/yehe_doc/管理与支持/计费相关/成本管理/成本分析_intl_en.md

 ![](https://staticintl.cloudcachetci.com/yehe/backend-news/cLbJ456_%E6%88%90%E6%9C%AC%E6%8A%A5%E5%91%8A_2.png)

-- The report will save all the settings you configured for cost analysis.
+- The report will save all the settings you configured in Cost Explorer.
 If the time is set to a relative time period, the cost report will be updated automatically.

 - Tencent Cloud provides three preset cost reports that can be viewed in the [Cost Report](https://console.cloud.tencent.com/expense/cost/report) page: Daily costs by service, Daily costs report, and Monthly costs by service.
 These preset reports cannot be modified or deleted.